sysalto/ReactiveReports/README.md

 * reactive-reports-core - the main core report framework that is render agnostic
 * reactive-reports-itext-render - itext render for reactive reports

-In this first version, ReactiveReports can be used in Scala 2.12.
-A Java version will follow soon.
+In this second  release, ReactiveReports can be used in Scala 2.12 and in Java 8.

 ### Sbt installation:

-  libraryDependencies += "com.github.sysalto" %% "reactivereports-core" % "1.0.0-alpha.1",
+  libraryDependencies += "com.github.sysalto" %% "reactivereports-core" % "1.0.0-alpha.2",

-  libraryDependencies += "com.github.sysalto" %% "reactivereports-itext-render" % "1.0.0-alpha.1".
+  libraryDependencies += "com.github.sysalto" %% "reactivereports-itext-render" % "1.0.0-alpha.2".

 ### Getting started